aiorazabala/qmethod/README.md

 qmethod
 =======
 This R package performs the analysis of Q methodology data.
-See a [visual demo here](https://github.com/aiorazabala/qmethod/wiki/Graphical-user-interface-for-qmethod-(beta)), and [more details in the wiki](https://github.com/aiorazabala/qmethod/wiki).
+See [more details in the website](http://aiorazabala.github.io/qmethod/) and a [visual demo here](http://aiorazabala.github.io/qmethod/GUI).

 [Q](http://qmethod.org/about) is a methodology to study the distinct perspectives existing within a group on a topic of interest.
 It is used across social, health, and environmental studies.